ackermanar/SAP_metabolomics/README.md

 ## Data Access

 ⚠️ **Important**: Data files are **NOT** included in this GitHub repository due to size constraints.
-All datasets must be downloaded separately from AWS S3.
+All datasets must be downloaded separately from cloud storage.

 ### Download Instructions